ajitraidits9878/docker-infra-manage-inhouse-server/README.md

 ## 💾 Backups and Maintenance

-Two scripts are provided in the `scripts/` directory to help manage your relational databases:
+Two scripts are provided in the `scripts/` directory to help manage your databases:

-* **Backup:** Run `./scripts/backup.sh` to generate SQL dumps of both MySQL and PostgreSQL databases to a local `backups/` folder.
+* **Backup:** Run `./scripts/backup.sh` to generate SQL/archive dumps of MySQL, PostgreSQL, and MongoDB to a local `backups/` folder.
 * **Restore:** Run `./scripts/restore.sh <backup_date>` to restore the databases from a specific backup timestamp.

 ## 🛑 Stopping the Stack